GuillaumeOj/react-native-akar-icons/README.md

 This is a library compatible with React Native of the Akar Icons library.
 Please explore all the icons at [akaricons.com](https://akaricons.com).

-**This author of this package, is not the author of the Ankar Icons library.
-For any request of new icons, please visit Ankar Icons original [repository](https://github.com/artcoholic/akar-icons-app/issues).
+**The author of this package, is not the author of the Ankar Icons library.**
+**For any request of new icons, please visit Ankar Icons original [repository](https://github.com/artcoholic/akar-icons-app/issues).**

 ## Get Started